Seeing the waves of Nazaré had been on my Portuguese bucket list for a while. I expected it to be an amazing sight.

 I had heard about the giant waves of Nazaré, but this summer scene did not reveal anything extraordinary.
 How different it was when I returned late November…

 The beaches of Nazaré: August (left) versus November (right)

 The Nazaré Challenge

 However, no one knows far in advance when these perfect conditions come into effect.
 The organizers usually announce the Nazaré Challenge only days in advance.
 A committee that studies ocean weather conditions has to give green light for the competition to kick off.
 This means that the real surfing diehards that want to compete on the monster waves have to be on stand-by throughout the winter.
-They will have to hop on a plane the moment the Challenge is announced.
+They will have to hop on a plane the moment the organisation announces the Challenge.